antoineb47/todolist-app/README.md

 ## Technical Details

 - Frontend: HTML5, CSS3, JavaScript (ES6+)
-- Backend: PHP (for data persistence)
-- Data Storage: JSON file
+- Data Storage: Browser's localStorage
-- Authentication: Local JSON-based user management
+- Authentication: Local storage-based user management

 ## Security Note

-This is a demo application using basic JSON file storage.
+This is a demo application using browser localStorage.
 For production use, consider:
-- Using a proper database
+- Using a proper backend server
 - Implementing secure password hashing
 - Adding input validation
 - Using HTTPS
 - Implementing proper session management
+- Using a secure database instead of localStorage

 ## License